Chest pain is an enigma that baffles the understanding but can be explained.

 'Doctor, I have pain in my chest.
 It started three months ago.'

 'Have you seen your doctor, Mr Jones?'

 'Yes, I have had extensive tests.
 They were all negative.
 Nobody seems to know what's wrong with me?'

 'What made you decide to come here for chest pain?'

 'My doctor says that it could be muscular.
 It cost me a packet, and the pain is getting worse not better ...'

 For interesting cases from the Chiropractic Coalface (late on Friday I call it the salt mines!
 It's hard work being a miner!)

 Overweight?
 Free weight loss programs ...
 It doesn't take genius to realise that obesity and chest pain are first cousins.
 There are 101 reasons to lose weight if you are obese.

-Terrible knee pain, ankle joint pain, chest pain, heart attack, diabetes, just to mention a few.
+Terrible knee arthritis, degenerative change in the ankle joint, chest pain, heart attack and diabetes, just to mention a few.
 At least one of them will get you, perhaps two-or-three.
 Cheerful aren't I?!

 Costochondritis occurs at the breastbone; it's a common cause of chest pain.